Five Fingers of Tibet

-The Five Fingers of Tibet (西藏的五指 (Xīzàng de wǔzhǐ)) was a Chinese territorial claim to the Himalayan region bordering India attributed to Mao Zedong.
 It considers Tibet to be China's right hand palm, with five fingers on its periphery: Ladakh, Nepal, Sikkim, Bhutan, and North-East Frontier Agency (now known as Arunachal Pradesh) that are considered China's responsibility to "liberate".
-The policy however has never been discussed in official Chinese public statements and is now considered to be dormant, but concerns have often been raised over its possible continued existence or revival.
+It has never been official Chinese policy.
+It is now been interpreted to be dormant, but concerns have often been raised over its possible continued existence or revival.

 Background

+Singh states that the claim that "Mao articulated [the Five Fingers policy] remains heresay".
 Imperial China claimed suzerainty over Nepal, Sikkim, and Bhutan as an extension of its claim over Tibet.
 These claims were asserted by the Chinese amban in Tibet in 1908, who wrote to the Nepalese authorities that Nepal and Tibet, "being united like brothers under the auspices of China, should work in harmony for mutual good."
 He suggested the "blending of five colours" representing China, Tibet, Nepal, Sikkim, and Bhutan as part of his program to assert the Chinese claim in the face of British opposition.
 On 15 November 1939, the founding chairman of the Chinese Communist Party (CCP), Mao Zedong termed Bhutan and Nepal as China's tributary states.

 After having inflicted military defeats on China, the imperialist countries forcibly took from her a large number of states tributary to China, as well as a part of her own territory.
 Japan appropriated Korea, Taiwan, the Ryukyu Islands, the Pescadores, and Port Arthur; England took Burma, Bhutan, Nepal, and Hongkong; France seized Annam; even a miserable little country like Portugal took Macao from us.
 At the same time that they took away part of her territory, the imperialists obliged China to pay enormous indemnities.
 Thus heavy blows were struck against the vast feudal empire of China.
 (Note: The official version—in Mao's Selected Works, Vol III—omits mentions of Korea, Burma, Bhutan, Nepal, and Annam.)